Switching software versions on your Cloud TPU

-Using Cloud TPU requires selecting a software version to match the software running on your local VM.
+The software version of the framework running on your TPU must match the version running on your local VM.
 This software version can now be switched on a running Cloud TPU, without deleting and recreating the TPU.
 This also enables configuring the Cloud TPU with specific nightly versions of software frameworks.
 It is still recommended to select a supported version of these frameworks.

 The recommended way to switch versions is to use the cloud-tpu-client python library.